Creating Proposals

 Item roles

-• Optional add-on - Something extra the client can see but isn't required.
-Shows separately on the proposal.
+- Optional add-on - Something extra the client can choose to add.
+Shows as a selectable option on the proposal.

-• Alternative - Part of a choice group.
-You can group alternatives together so the client understands their options.
+- Alternative - Part of a choice group.
+Group alternatives together so the client picks the one they prefer.

 Contract (optional)